DMarkStorage/Oracle_ZFS_Storage/README.md

 # Oracle ZFS Storage

-This program requests data from `ZFS Storage appliance`.
+This program requests data from `ZFS Storage appliance`. this program prints out disk tray information.

 ## USAGE
 `zfsdisktray_show` will show you the Chassis informations available on the storage.